-Learn more about querying app data, see App Services data query overview.
+Learn more about querying app data, see Data query overview.

 You can create relationships between data entities to help build features, improve user experience, and contextualize data.
 For example, you might associate a user with their devices to capture valuable geolocation data, create relationships between users to build social graphs, or implement popular features such as activity streams.

-To learn more about entity relationships, see Entity relationships.
+To learn more about entity relationships, see Entity connections.

 A key aspect of social networking apps is the ability to provide and publish data streams of user actions, such as ongoing lists of comments, activities, and tweets.
 API Services simplifies management and routing of these data streams by providing an activity entity that is specifically designed to automatically create a relationship between activities and the user who created them.

-To learn more about activities and activity feeds, see Activity.
+To learn more about activities and activity feeds, see Activity feeds.

 Registration and login